For those of us who get stuck in extra interesting thinking loops

 I have been specializing in OCD and other obsessive-compulsive disorders for several years, but I guess you could say I have a lifetime of experience.
 Yay, I have them too!

 I tried the same treatment I now provide and got way better.
-From my experience on both sides of the therapy room, I describe exposure and response prevention (ERP) as “therapy that sounds insane and terrifying but isn’t.”
+From my experience on both sides of the therapy room, I describe exposure and response prevention (ERP) as “therapy that sounds like it’s going to suck but then surprisingly doesn’t.”

-Therapy with me is practical and emotional: you can share any parts of your life to whatever degree works for you, and cry, laugh, and make meaning.
-Simultaneously, we set clear treatment goals and meet them, using the same gold-standard therapy used by the big names in the OCD and anxiety world.
+Therapy with me is practical and emotional: you can share any parts of your life to whatever degree works for you.
+You can cry, laugh, and make meaning.
+We also set treatment goals and meet them, using the same gold-standard therapy used by the big names in the OCD and anxiety world.

 What do you treat?